mvolkmann/MyUnixEnv/notes/GoNotes.md

 - `*Type` is the type for a pointer to a value of type `Type`
 - to get the address of a variable
   - myPtr = &myVar
+  - cannot get the address of a constant
 - to get the value at a pointer
   - myValue = \*myPtr
 - to modify the value at a pointer